arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 - `Auto` (default) To create a `Service` of type `LoadBalancer` and fallback to a `Service` or type `NodePort` when the `LoadBalancer` is not assigned an IP address.

+### `spec.externalAccess.loadBalancerIP: string`

+This setting specifies the IP used to for the LoadBalancer to expose the ArangoDB deployment on.
+This setting is used when `spec.externalAccess.type` is set to `LoadBalancer` or `Auto`.

+If you do not specify this setting, an IP will be chosen automatically by the load-balancer provisioner.

 ### `spec.externalAccess.nodePort: int`

 This setting specifies the port used to expose the ArangoDB deployment on.